 It shall keep accurate records of its meetings and actions and file an annual report.
 It has power to appoint, subject to any personnel procurement program ordained by the city or town, clerks and other employees it may from time to time require.
 (45-35-1).

-Develop proposals and seek funding through the Town Council or other appropriate officials of the Town for acquisition of conservation lands and conservation management programs.
+It may develop proposals and seek funding through the Town Council or other appropriate officials of the Town for acquisition of conservation lands and conservation management programs.

-Facilitate Town acceptance of gifts of lands, leases, or easements for conservation purposes.
+It may facilitate Town acceptance of gifts of lands, leases, or easements for conservation purposes.

-Participate in the development, approval, and periodic revision of the Recreation, Conservation, and Open Space components of the Comprehensive Plan.
+It may participate in the development, approval, and periodic revision of the Recreation, Conservation, and Open Space components of the Comprehensive Plan.

-Review and provide input on all maintenance or other plans for Conservation and Open Space areas owned or managed by the Town of North Smithfield as well as passive recreation areas not under the jurisdiction of the Parks and Recreation Commission.
+It may review and provide input on all maintenance or other plans for Conservation and Open Space areas owned, managed by, or offered to, the Town of North Smithfield, as well as passive recreation areas not under the jurisdiction of the Parks and Recreation Commission.

 Article 3.
 Membership and Vacancy